Redsoxin7/Redsoxin7/README.md

-## Hi there 👋
+## Good Day and Welcome to my GitHub ReadMe File

 <!--
 **Redsoxin7/Redsoxin7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-🔭 I’m currently working on the course work for the Code:You class in the Great State of Kentucky (go BIG BLUE!).
+# 🔭 I’m currently working on the course work for the Code:You class in the Great State of Kentucky (go BIG BLUE!).
-🌱 I’m currently learning how to work in GitHub.
+# 🌱 I’m currently learning how to work in GitHub.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...